-The CORE Under Door Camera is ideal for tactical operations where gaining visual access to confined or inaccessible spaces is crucial.
-Law enforcement widely use the tool for breaching, reconnaissance, and hostage rescue scenarios.
-These cameras give first responders enhanced situational awareness to better assess hidden threats while minimizing collateral damage and risk to civilians.
-The camera is optimized to work in confined and complex spaces, restoring situational awareness to first responders.
-The CORE under the door cameras can be used in a number of situations, such as:
+The camera gives first responders enhanced situational awareness to better assess hidden threats while minimizing collateral damage and risk to civilians.
+The camera is optimized to work in confined and complex spaces, restoring situational awareness to officers to determine if a space is safe to enter.
+These throwable tactical cameras can be used in a number of situations, such as: